FerrisChat/docs/src/messages/edit.md

 | nonce | Option\<String> | message nonce |

 ## Response
-### 201 Created
+### 200 OK
-Payload: message object describing the created message.
+Payload: message object describing the updated message.

 ### 400 Bad Request
 Returned if any of the following are true:
 * Message content length is > 10,240 Unicode codepoints

+### 403 Forbidden
+Returned if the authenticated user is not the user who owns the message

 ### 404 Not Found
 Payload: details about the missing object.